titumozammel/human-energy-economics/README.md

 The central question is therefore:

-> **"Are the parts of the organization creating value together, or
+> **"Are the organization’s Human Energy, knowledge, and capabilities
+> effectively connected and enabled for sustained execution—or are they
-> simply creating value independently?"**
+> operating independently?"**

 HEE distinguishes between **individual or functional productivity** and **collective organizational value creation**.